 Butyraldehyde (a.k.a.
-Butanal) is a saturated aliphatic aldehyde with the formula C4H8O.
-It is a highly reactive intermediate that serves as a versatile building block for many chemical syntheses.
-Butyraldehyde is a colorless, flammable liquid with a pungent penetrating odor, soluble in most organic solvents, such as alcohols, ethers, and benzene, but insoluble in water.
+Butanal) is a saturated aliphatic aldehyde with a pungent penetrating odor, soluble in most organic solvents, such as alcohols, ethers, and benzene, but insoluble in water.
+Butyraldehyde is a colorless, flammable liquid and highly reactive intermediate that serves as a versatile building block for many chemical syntheses.
 The main process used for manufacturing Butyraldehyde consists in the hydroformilation (Oxo Synthesis) of propylene, in which it is treated with synthesis gas in the presence of a catalyst.
 Other processes, such as the dehydrogenation of butanol and the partial reduction of crotonaldehyde, are obsolete.

 Intratec offers professional, easy-to-understand reports examining Butyraldehyde production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).